jayalabanda/projet-CNES/README.md

 where:

 * the downloaded images and land cover dataframes are in [data](data/),
+* the produced TIFF images, maps, and plots will be stored inside `output/`,
 * various Python scripts are inside the folder of the same name [scripts](scripts/),
 * the utility functions are located inside [utils](utils/),
 * wind data files stored as NetCDF (.nc) are located in the `nc_files` folder,